 I don’t know about you, but I find vegetables well….boring.
-I know I should be eating at least 50% veggies every day, but I sometimes feel like I’m forcing myself and not necessarily enjoying it.
-That was the motivation behind this meal – to make something that is jam-packed with vegetables that doesn’t taste like it’s mostly vegetables!
+I know I should be eating at least 50% veggies every day.
+But I sometimes feel like I’m forcing myself and not necessarily enjoying it.
+That was the motivation behind this meal called paleo saag gobi – to make something that is jam-packed with vegetables that don’t taste like it’s mostly vegetables!

-I’ve included some gut-healing, grassfed ghee in this recipe to give it that delicious authentic Indian richness, but without negative effects of regular dairy (ghee is clarified butter with the milk solids removed, suitable for most people with dairy issues like me).
+I’ve included some gut-healing, grass-fed ghee in this recipe to give it that delicious authentic Indian richness.
+But without the negative effects of regular dairy (ghee is clarified butter with the milk solids removed, suitable for most people with dairy issues like me).

 Once they are all wilted beyond recognition, then continue to cook for an additional 5 minutes.
-After 5 minutes, blend mixture until completely smooth (regular or hand blender), adding your sweetener at this point (it won’t make your dish sweet but helps balance out the other flavours).
+After 5 minutes, blend the mixture until completely smooth (regular or hand blender).
+Now add your sweetener at this point (it won’t make your dish sweet but helps balance out the other flavors).
 Serve with roasted cauliflower and on a bed of grains or lentils of your choice.

 - 3 tsp salt, divided